 - Supporting opportunities in accessing job training and securing jobs

-If your Georgia non-profit has programs in any of these three areas, we would like to receive a grant proposal from you.
-The Foundation may occasionally consider other grant proposals.
+If your Georgia non-profit has programs in any of these areas, we would like to receive a grant proposal from you.
 Of course, the Foundation can make no commitment about the Board’s decision to conduct a site visit or award you a grant.

 The Foundation follows a two-step process in determining grant awards:

-Email the Foundation with an attachment of your one-page proposal; the Foundation only accepts proposals sent via email.
+Email the Foundation – no mail-in applications – with an attachment of your one-page proposal.
 The board will determine which one-page proposals to investigate further (Step 2).

 - If you have a question about the amount to request, include your question in the email.
 We will give you guidance on the amount if we think your asking for a different amount would be best.